johnbiundo/nestjs-faye-transporter-sample/observable-deepdive.md

 >
 > In our HTTP app, we could take a few different approaches.
 We could decompose the server-side task and issue the individual requests from the client, taking some action upon completion of each step.
 Or, we could set up some sort of _side channel sockety_ thing to have our _nestMicroservice_ notify our _nestHttpApp_.
 >
 > But really, this requirement feels tailor made for... reactive programming... like a job for `RxJS`.
-What if... we could return an observable from the request, and **stream** the interim results back to our _nestHttpApp_, and let it compose the results?
+What if... we could return an observable from the request, and **stream** the interim results back to our _nestHttpApp_, along with a final result when the steps are complete?
 Well guess what?
 Nest microservice transporters to the rescue!
 >
 > We'll explore this and some related topics in the samples below.
 >
 > I hope you enjoy them, and that they provide good motivation for considering using Nest Microservices (and transporters), and some rationale for why custom transporters are implemented the way they are.

 You'll notice on this branch that we've added a new project: `nestHttpApp`.
 This is a standard Nest HTTP app for serving HTTP requests like `GET /customers`.
-We'll be focusing a lot of attention on this app and the transporter component it uses (the `ClientProxy`) in the upcoming articles ([Part 4: Basic Client Component](<(https://dev.to/nestjs/part-4-basic-client-component-298b-temp-slug-9977921?preview=21ec3d333fc6d9d92c11dcbd8430a5132e93390de84cb4804914aa143492e925e4299ca3eb7f376918c1ed77df56e29db2572e5d6f7ab235b3e5f2b9)>) and [Part 5: Completing the Client Component](https://dev.to/nestjs/part-5-completing-the-client-component-hlh-temp-slug-2907984?preview=82c11163db963ca01d8d62d3a7b14843b422a6b28f46762d999bbe4b7035ad634d48bbbdd740e36376121aa673354ff5259f8b3028bceb931e800d9e)).
+We'll be focusing a lot of attention on this app and the transporter component it uses (the `ClientProxy`) in the upcoming articles ([Part 4: Basic Client Component](https://dev.to/nestjs/part-1-introduction-and-setup-1a2l) and [Part 5: Completing the Client Component](https://dev.to/nestjs/part-1-introduction-and-setup-1a2l).
 We've included it here, along with a **full implementation** of the client component (the one we'll be building from scratch in Parts 4 and 5) for testing purposes.

 ### How the Tests Work